Security-Onion-Solutions/securityonion-docs/soup.rst

 Elastic 8
 ---------

 In Security Onion 2.3.140, the Elastic components will undergo a major version upgrade to version 8.
-For best results, please review and follow these recommendations:
+Please review and follow the steps below.
+Failure to do so could result in loss of access to all data stored inside of Elastic and a non-functioning Security Onion installation.

 - You should test the update in a test environment that closely matches your production environment.
 Do not upgrade your production environment without testing first!